hueyyeng/VesperiaGuide/docs/missables.md

 ## After Beating the Game
-- [ ] In Crag Of Phaeroh, get near the Phantom Seam.
+- [ ] In Phaeroh's Crag, get near the Phantom Rift.
 Within Yormgen, speak with the Sage within the NW House.
 Head to Dahngrest and exit out.
 Fly toward the south of Yuumanju and you will discover the Extra Dungeon.
 Gather enough Imitation Gald then Defeat Kratos at the end to get Braver's Invitation which will unlock 200 Man Melee if you have cleared 100 Man Melee with at least three characters (Extra Dungeon Final Part)
 - [ ] Unlock 200 Man Melee and if you have cleared Majestic Rank of Team Battle, you will unlock Merciless Rank of Team Battle.
 Clear it for Limits Octet (PS3 and Definitive Edition)
 - [ ] If you have completed all Secret Missions in the same playthrough, speak with Flynn in Aurnion for Yuri's True Knight title.
 In the PS3 and Definitive Edition, you need to sleep at the Inn of Aurnion (True Knight)
 - [ ] In Yuumanju, equip everyone with the Hotspring Series titles and speak with the Receptionist (Hotspring Final Part)